-In Colorado, a rental application is legal documentation that landlords use to gather information regarding tenants who wish to rent a unit on their property.
 In the state of Colorado, both the tenant and that landlord must follow the federal and state laws about a rental.
 The tenant may be refused occupancy because they have a bad credit score or they have been consistently late with rent payments in the past.
 In some situations like this, the potential tenant may need to have a guarantor to cosign the lease when it is signed who can verify that the rental payments will be made.

 A potential tenant cannot be turned away because of their sexual identity, gender, race, or any disability that they may have.
 Some counties in the state will also have additional statutes that must be followed.
 The questions in a rental application should be designed to give the landlord an idea of the new tenant, but nothing too invasive should be asked, especially if it can sway the decision of the landlord.
 To make sure that all of the rental applications that a landlord used are the same, it’s ideal to make an application that can be used to store the tenant’s information and their consent to a background and a credit check.

 The following parts should be included in any rental application in the state:

 In any rental application that is created in the state of Colorado, the document will state with information about the property that the potential tenant is thinking of renting.
 Information that should be included in this section of the document should include the type of property that is being considered for the rental application.
 Include whether it is a single-family home, an apartment building, or something else.

 The full address of the unit should be listed here, and make sure to include any apartment number of additional information that the tenant should know.
 Also, include the number of bedrooms and bathrooms that are in the unit so that it is in writing the type of unit that the tenant is looking for.
 Including the square footage of the unit being considered will also ensure that the landlord and the tenant are on the same page when it comes to the rental.